Computer-Garage/HTML/README.md

 # HTML
-Contains the HTML code of shown in outube channel
+Contains the HTML code of shown in youtube channel